List of world under-18 bests in athletics

 Under-18 world best performances in the sport of athletics are the best marks set in competition by athletes aged 17 or younger throughout the entire calendar year of the performance.
-World Athletics (formerly IAAF) maintains an official list for such performances, but only in a specific list of outdoor events.
-All other records, including all indoor records, shown on this list are tracked by statisticians not officially sanctioned by the world governing body.
+World Athletics (formerly IAAF) maintains an official list for such performances, but only in specific outdoor and indoor events.
+All other records shown on this list are tracked by statisticians not officially sanctioned by the world governing body.
 These age category records were formerly called world youth bests.